sybila/boolean-network-sketches/README.md

 ./run_all_experiments.sh
 ```

-Each script prints the result summarization and all the relevant progress on the standard output.

 The scripts should work on any classical Unix-based system, and we have also tested them on Windows Subsystem for Linux (WSL), particularly on Ubuntu-20.04 WSL.
-If you have a Unix-based system but have a problem running Bash scripts, you can try the Python version of the same script.
+If you have a Unix-based system but have a problem running Bash scripts, you can try the Python version of the encompassing script.
 You will need a Python 3 (we have used Python 3.10).
 ```
 python3 run_all_experiments.py